 Full fine-tuning updates all parameters, which is prohibitively expensive for large models (a 70B model needs hundreds of GBs of optimizer state).
 LoRA (Low-Rank Adaptation)[8] freezes the pre-trained weights and injects small trainable rank-decomposition matrices.

 Instead of updating a weight matrix directly (), LoRA decomposes the update as , where is and is , with rank (typically 8-64).
-This means only parameters are trained instead of .
+That means each adapted matrix adds only trainable parameters instead of .

 The quality is surprisingly close to full fine-tuning for most tasks, with the added benefit that LoRA adapters are small files that can be swapped at runtime.
 You can serve one base model with multiple LoRA adapters for different customers or tasks.